 My dog ate a spotted lantern fly.
 Should I be concerned?

 Here’s how to spot a spotted lantern fly, too.

 A spotted lantern fly might not be the most obvious health concern for dogs, but because of the species’ recent prevalence, they’re definitely something to be aware of.

-This invasive insect species was recently brought from Asia to the U.S., and since they don’t have a natural predator here (and because they can lay eggs on pretty much any surface), their numbers have been able to significantly increase, Dr. Emily Singler, Fetch by The Dodo’s on-staff veterinarian explains.
+This invasive insect species was recently brought from Asia to the U.S., and since they don’t have a natural predator here (and because they can lay eggs on pretty much any surface), their numbers have been able to significantly increase, Dr. Emily Singler, Fetch’s on-staff veterinarian explains.

 Take Franklin, a French Bulldog, for example.
 One evening, he and his parents were in the dog park, and his dad, James McKinnon, noticed spotted lantern flies everywhere.
 Before they could move Franklin away from the insects, he managed to eat two.

 “About an hour later, we noticed that Franklin was shaking a lot, almost like he had the shivers, then he started drooling, his mouth was foaming and he kept smacking his mouth,” James said.
 “Then he threw up, in all, I think, about three to four times.
 We kept giving Franklin ice cubes to make sure he stayed hydrated and gave him his dinner, but he couldn’t keep it down.
 From the time he started shivering until he stopped throwing up and seemed to calm down, it was about 2 hours.”